eliquious/ring/README.md

 # Ring [![Coverage Status](https://coveralls.io/repos/eliquious/ring/badge.png)](https://coveralls.io/r/eliquious/ring)

-    import "github.com/swiftkick-io/ring"
+    go get -u github.com/eliquious/ring

-Package ring is a very fast consistent hashing module.
-It is based on a [paper](http://arxiv.org/pdf/1406.2294v1.pdf) by John Lamping and Eric Veach called "A Fast, Minimal Memory, Consistent Hash Algorithm".
+Package `ring` is a very fast consistent hashing module.
+It is based on a [paper](http://arxiv.org/pdf/1406.2294v1.pdf) by John
+Lamping and Eric Veach called "A Fast, Minimal Memory, Consistent Hash Algorithm".

+The hash ring is thread safe so it can be used by multiple goroutines.

 ## Usage